dorkodu/sage/paper/3 -- Principles and Concepts.md

     You can write your business logic as acts, and trigger any of them by calling it from a query.

+    This is an example query of adding a to-do, for the sake of simplicity :

+    ```json
+    {
+      "AddToDo": {
+        "type": "ToDo",
+        "act": "addToDo",
+        "attr": ["id", "title", "isCompleted"],
+        "link": {
+        	"owner": ["id", "username", "name"]
+     		},
+        "args": {
+          "ownerId": 5,
+          "title": "Finish Sage's Whitepaper.",
+          "deadline": "2021-05-20"
+        }
+      }
+    }
+    ```

+    This sample will add a to-do with given arguments, and *then* return the desired attributes.

+    Here is the result :

+    ```json
+    {
+      "AddToDo": {
+        "id": 109264,
+        "title": "Finish Sage's Whitepaper.",
+        "isCompleted": false,
+        "deadline": "2021-06-27",
+        "$link": {
+          "owner": {
+          	"id": 5,
+          	"username": "doruk",
+          	"name": "Doruk Eray"
+        	}
+        }
+      }
+    }
+    ```

+    > Sage does not handle these steps automatically.
+It’s the developer who writes the code required to save this To-do item to data storage, and retrieve these fields.

 - ##### Link

-    A link represents a *named*, *to-one* or *to-many* *relationship* between Entity types, which…
+    A link represents a *named*, *to-one* or *to-many* *relationship* between two Entity types, which…

     - is identified by a string name that must be unique within the scope of an Entity type.
-    - requires an Entity/Entity Collection type to be specified, that the link points to.
+    - requires an Entity/Entity Collection type to be specified, that the link connects its parent type to.

 ### <a name="3.2.2">3.2.2</a> Unified Query Layer

 Sage is a query-based approach for data exchange.

 The client requests the data it needs from a Sage service with a structured query document that is created according to certain rules.
 Basically, a query document contains a list of queries all of which describes an entity instance needed, with no limit on the number of queries.